-This page covers the first (efficacy) trial of Abracadabra (ABRA), which tested whether it could work in schools under best possible conditions.
-To read about the second (effectiveness) trial – which tested a scalable model under everyday conditions in a large number of schools – click here.
+This page covers the second (effectiveness) trial of Abracadabra (ABRA), testing a scalable model under everyday conditions in a large number of schools.
+To read about the first (efficacy) trial – testing whether it could work in schools under best possible conditions – click here.

 Abracadabra (ABRA) is an online toolkit composed of phonics, fluency and comprehension activities based around a series of age-appropriate texts.
 The trial assesses a 20 week programme of lesson plans using the ABRA activities and a paper alternative, delivered by teaching assistants.
 Sessions last 15 minutes and are delivered to small groups of pupils four times per week.
 The programme will be supplementary to core literacy lessons for all pupils in Year 1.

 The trial will test two versions of the programme: an ICT version (ABRA) and a paper-based, Non-ICT version.
 Both versions of the programme contain the same content, but differ in how they are delivered.
 The ICT version is delivered through an online platform (ABRA), while the non-ICT version involves the use of paper based activities and the use of additional resources such as magnetic letters and cards.
 Both versions are designed around texts that are suitable for early readers and focus on developing phonics, reading fluency and reading comprehension.

 The project is led by Coventry University and Nottingham Trent University.